brianlangbecker/advanced-o11y/ruby/README.md

 ## Running with Tilt

-Under the directory `ruby`, you will find a series of directories.
+You will find a series of directories.
 Please refer to the table below to understand what they are and how to use it.

 | Directory              | Entrypoint (curl)                 | What it is                                          |
 | ---------------------- | --------------------------------- | --------------------------------------------------- |